 - Access to a PDF version of the proceedings following the Symposium

 - Awards are provided for writing competition winners

 - Stimulating discussions on current hot topics

-- Postings for jobs or training programs (e.g. residency programs)
+- Postings for jobs or training programs (e.g. PhD or residency programs)

 - Opportunity to submit news, information, photos and updates on Student Chapter activities for consideration in the periodic E-newsletter